rhlt/leaflet-geolet/README.md

 `map.on('geolet_success', function (data) { /* use e.g. data.latlng */ });`

 #### geolet_success
 Fired whenever a location is found.
-This may be very often.
+This may be very often, so it is advisable to do some things (such as moving the map to the found location) only when `first` is true.
 The `data` object will have the following keys:\
 `control`: the control that has fired the event;\
+`first`: whether this is the first time since activation that a location has been found _(added in 20.12.31)_;\
 `marker`: the marker that has been added to the map;\
 `latlng`: the coordinates (as an [L.LatLng](https://leafletjs.com/reference-1.7.1.html#latlng) object) of the user's location;\
 `raw`: the raw [GeolocationPosition](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition) object returned by the browser;